colahuang8/FractionalAim/README.md

 # FractionalAim

 ## Introduction
-It is a training aid for billiards, specifically designed to help users develop an intuition for the cut angle in fractional ball aiming.
+It is a training aid for billiards, specifically designed to help users develop an intuition for the cut angle in fractional-ball aiming.

 <img src="examples.jpg" width="600" />

+## What is fractional-ball aiming?
+- The introduction can be found in https://drdavepoolinfo.com//faq/aiming/fractional/

 ## How to use